darinz/Math/calculus/README.md

    pip install -r requirements.txt
    ```

+2. **Interactive learning**: Use the individual chapter notebooks (`.ipynb` files) for hands-on practice with specific topics:
+   - Each notebook contains executable code examples
+   - Interactive visualizations and demonstrations
+   - Step-by-step explanations with working code

-2. **Interactive examples**: Use the `calculus_examples.ipynb` Jupyter notebook for hands-on practice with all concepts covered in this guide.
+3. **Comprehensive examples**: Use the `calculus_examples.ipynb` Jupyter notebook for hands-on practice with all concepts covered in this guide.

-3. **Progressive learning**: Follow the chapter order for a complete understanding of calculus fundamentals and applications.
+4. **Progressive learning**: Follow the chapter order for a complete understanding of calculus fundamentals and applications.

+## Learning Formats

+### 📓 Jupyter Notebooks (`.ipynb`)
+- **Interactive code execution** - Run examples directly in the notebook
+- **Rich visualizations** - Dynamic plots and graphs
+- **Step-by-step demonstrations** - See calculus concepts in action
+- **Immediate feedback** - Experiment with parameters and see results

+### 📖 Markdown Files (`.md`)
+- **Detailed theoretical explanations** - Comprehensive mathematical foundations
+- **Reference material** - Quick lookup for formulas and concepts
+- **GitHub-friendly** - Easy to read in any markdown viewer
+- **Print-friendly** - Clean formatting for documentation

 ## Applications in AI/ML